nitta-honoka/honokajs/README.md

 Basic usage is as follows:

-    honokajs();
+    honoka.function();

+Also support the AMD & CMD.
 For advanced usage, see the documentation.

 ## Documentation